-In April, you will be invited to meet your daughter's teachers at a Parents' Evening held after School.
+In April, you will be invited to meet your child's teachers at a Parents' Evening held after School.
 The pupils are invited to attend with their parents.

-At the end of Summer Term, you will receive a Full Report for your daughter with an examination result and grade for each subject, together with a comment and an attitude to learning grade.
-Every pupil will read each report with her Form Tutor and set herself targets for improving her learning.
+At the end of Summer Term, you will receive a Full Report for your child with an examination result and grade for each subject, together with a comment and an attitude to learning grade.
+Every pupil will read each report with their Form Tutor and set themselves targets for improving their learning.